 Florida offers some of the best beaches in the world with miles of beautiful sands, crystal clear waters, and a state with a predominately open attitude; it’s no surprise that Florida is a top destination for the LGBTQ+ community.

 From the panhandle to Key West we have found the best gay beaches in Florida for you to enjoy.
-They are all unique, all have their own vibe, and all and welcoming to the community.
+They are all unique, all have their own vibe, and all and welcome to the community.
 We have included loud party beaches with all the facilities you would expect to quieter more untouched beaches.

 Whichever beach you choose we know you will have an amazing time, we don’t think the beaches get much better than the Floridian ones.
 Whether you are looking for a beach to visit as a couple, a modern family, or a single person, Florida has it all for you.